tutek1/DTLabs/07_Animation&Physics/lab07.md

 > I also set the name of the fourth collision layer to `RigidBodies`.

 #### Push Direction
 First, we need to know which way to push the rigidbody we collided with.
-This can be achieved simply by getting the **normal vector** of the collision.
+We can get this information by getting the **normal vector** of the surface at the collision point.

 ```GDScript
 var push_direction : Vector3 = -collision.get_normal()